lfe/lfe/doc/source/lfe.1.md

-% lfe_shell(1)
+% lfe(1)
 % Robert Virding
 % 2008-2016

 # NAME

-lfe_shell - Lisp Flavoured Erlang (LFE) shell
+lfe - Lisp Flavoured Erlang (LFE) shell

 # SYNOPSIS

-There is now a simple LFE shell in which you can enter sexprs which are evaluated and the value printed.
-You can define functions and macros as well as set variables.
+``lfe`` is a simple LFE repl (read-eval-print loop) in which you can enter sexprs which then are evaluated and the value printed.
+You can also define local functions and macros as well as set variables.
+It can read commands either from the standard input or from a file.

+The LFE repl is implemented in the module ``lfe_shell``.

 # BUILT-IN SHELL FUNCTIONS